primeqa/create-primeqa-app/README.md

 3. Open your browser of choice (Mozilla Firefox/Google Chorme) and visit "http://`{PUBLIC_IP}`:50059/docs".
 This url shows the available orchestrator APIs.

 4. Click on [PATCH] `/settings`.
-Once expanded, click on the `Try it out` button and copy-paste the Retriever and Reader settings that you would like to use.
+Once expanded, click on the `Try it out` button and copy-paste the Retriever and Reader settings that you would like to use from the examples below.

     a.
 To use the IBM® Watson Discovery Cloud/CP4D retriever and PrimeQA reader, first configure a Watson Discovery instance using the instructions [here](https://cloud.ibm.com/catalog/services/watson-discovery).